khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Propeller Clock**](https://www.youtube.com/watch?v=rvjXhWs6Akk){:target="_blank"}, 2014

-   * Based on persistence of vision.
+*Based on the principle of persistence of vision, the project displays an analog clock on an array of rotating LED's.*

    * Created the propeller which has an array of LED's, which give the illusion of an actual clock.
    * Coded the IR sensor to detect RPM and change speed accordingly using an Arduino.